-Where a case is removed from Counsel’s diary at short notice a fee will be deemed payable.
+We understand that in some cases matters may settle or are vacated at the last minute, negating the need for a hearing.
+When a booking is made in Counsels diary, whether or not the brief has actually been delivered, and is removed at short notice, a fee will be deemed payable.
 This is to provide remuneration both for the preparatory work undertaken by counsel and to allow for the lost work.
 When a case is removed from a barrister’s diary at short notice, it is unlikely that we will be able to replace the lost work.
 As each barrister is self-employed, this could mean receiving no income each time a case is cancelled.
 The reason for the cancellation could be an agreed adjournment between the parties, the court removing the matter from the list, the case settling or some other unforeseen reason.

 Where the court removes a case at short notice it may be possible for the client to claim their fees back through the HM Courts Complaints Procedure.
 More details can be found here: https://www.gov.uk/government/organisations/hm-courts-and-tribunals-service/about/complaints-procedure .

 For cases with a time estimate of 1 day or less

 - 1 full working day prior to hearing – 100% of brief fee shall be payable